‘Gweddiau Tir Gwyllt’

 May Bank Holiday Monday on the banks of the Menai Straits – companionship, prayer and the story of St Tysilio.

 In April we enjoyed a beautiful Sunday morning on the Great Orme, stopping at various points to consider the journey towards Easter.

 In March, moving prayers for peace under the 4,000 year old boughs of Llangernyw’s yew tree, a wonderful time of sharing stories of faith and prayers of thanksgiving along part of the North Wales Pilgrims Way.

 February 2022: a gloriously exhilarating and memorable, particularly experiencing the power of the waves and St Gwenfaen’s Well, long associated with prayers for healing of mental illness.
 New friendships made, too, with incredible hospitality by our hosts in Rhoscolyn.

-August 1st we loved time together with our Creator God on Deganwy beach, exploring and being blessed by circling prayer – marked gloriously with cairn-making by our youngest worshipper
+Last summer we loved time together with our Creator God on Deganwy beach, exploring and being blessed by circling prayer – marked gloriously with cairn-making by our youngest worshipper

 Last October we took a pilgrimage-style walk to a local viewing point, taking time to listen and notice at ‘ponder stops’ along the way.
 God rewarded us with his beautiful sign of promise.